kathy9980/kathy9980.github.io/_pages/about.md

 Before joining UConn, I received my **M.S. degree from the University of Miami**, where I worked with Dr. Peter Minnett on evaluating passive microwave and reanalysis products for Arctic sea-ice concentration.
 I earned my **B.S. degree from Ocean University of China**, with training in marine technology and remote sensing.

-In my spare time, I enjoy hiking, outdoor activities, and exploring data-driven approaches to understanding Earth system dynamics.
+In my spare time, I enjoy hiking, playing badminton, and reading books on data-driven approaches to understanding my favorite planet, Earth.

 *Last updated on: Dec 17, 2025*